dnidever/doppler/docs/gettingstarted.rst

         spec = Spec1D(flux,wave=wave,lsfcoef=lsfcoef,lsftype='Gaussian',lsfxtype='Wave')
         return spec

-If you know the Gaussian sigma as a polynomial function of Wavelength or Pixels, use `lsfcoef`.
-For multiple orders, the dimensionality of `lsfcoef` should be [Ncoeff, Norder].
+If you know the Gaussian sigma as a polynomial function of Wavelength or Pixels, use ``lsfcoef``.
+For multiple orders, the dimensionality of ``lsfcoef`` should be [Ncoeff, Norder].
 The coefficients should be sorted with the highest orders first and the constant term last, as is usual in python.  **Note**, if your lsfxtype is "Wave", then it is assumed that the resulting sigmas are also in wavelength units (Angstroms).
-If you want to input an array of sigma values per pixel instead, then use `lsfsigma`.
+If you want to input an array of sigma values per pixel instead, then use ``lsfsigma``.

 There is also a "Gauss-Hermite" LSF type, but currently this is only used for APOGEE spectra.

 It's useful to check at the beginning of your reader that the file/spectrum is of the right type.
-If it's not then just return `None`.
+If it's not then just return ``None``.

 |Doppler| can handle wavelengths in both vacuum or air and will properly convert between them as long as it knows what the
 observed spectrum uses.
-Make sure to set `wavevac = True` for vacuum wavelengths or `False` for air wavelengths.
+Make sure to set ``wavevac = True`` for vacuum wavelengths or ``False`` for air wavelengths.

 Readers can specify a custom continuum function that will be used by the normalize() method for the continuum normalization.
 Set the
-Spec1D property `continuum_func` to the function you want to use.
-The `spec1d` module has a function called `continuum` that is normally used to |Doppler|.
-A simple approach is to just modify the default parameters for `continuum` using the `partial` capability:
+Spec1D property ``continuum_func`` to the function you want to use.
+The ``spec1d`` module has a function called ``continuum`` that is normally used to |Doppler|.
+A simple approach is to just modify the default parameters for ``continuum`` using the ``partial`` capability:

 For example,

 .. code-block:: python

-	spec.continuum_func = functools.partial(spec1d.continuum,norder=4,perclevel=75.0,binsize=0.15,interp=True)
+	spec.continuum_func = functools.partial(spec1d.continuum,norder=4,perclevel=75.0,
+	                                        binsize=0.15,interp=True)

 But a completely separate function can also be used.
 It just needs to accept a Spec1D object as the first positional argument and return the continuum array with the same dimensions as the flux array.